fenago/ml-bootcamp/Lab_2.md

 This is an example of supervised learning: we have some information about the price of some cars, and we can use it to predict the price of others.
-In chapter 1, we also talked about different types of supervised learning: regression and classification.
+In lab 1, we also talked about different types of supervised learning: regression and classification.
 When the target variable is numerical, we have a regression problem, and when the target variable is categorical, we have a classification problem.

-In this chapter, we create a regression model, starting with the simplest
+In this lab, we create a regression model, starting with the simplest
 one: linear regression.
 We implement the algorithms ourselves, which is simple enough to do in a few lines of code.
 At the same time, it's very illustrative, and it will teach you how to deal with NumPy arrays and